Skip to content

 In his book Essentialism, Greg McKeown talks about the principle of “less but better”.
 According to McKeown, essentialism is about concentrating all our energy on accomplishing the vital few things that really matter.
 To do this, we must cut out the things that are not essential.

-minimum extreme criteria chart by Greg McKeown
+minimum and extreme criteria chart by Greg McKeown

-For some, this approach might seem a bit strict, but the truth is when you don’t have a criteria, you leave your business and lifestyle to chance.
+For some, this approach might seem a bit strict, but the truth is, when you don’t have a criteria, you leave your business and lifestyle to chance.

 The Takeaway

 The principles I mentioned above aren’t meant to get you stuck or lost in one project/book.
 Going deeper means drilling down for enrichment, instead of fanning out.
-For some people, this happens automatically.
-They naturally absorb value, but others are susceptible to the noise out there.

-I feel happy when there is balance.
+I, for one, feel happy when there is balance.
 I like focusing on one thing at a time, but I also like adding variety to my plate, and from time to time, indulging in the little high I get when I start something new.
 What about you?
 Do you go wider or deeper?